vedph/cadmus_doc/guide/backend/services.md

 <Version>1.0.0</Version>
 ```

+## Adding Repository Provider

-7. add a `PRJRepositoryProvider.cs` class with a content like this:
+1. add a `PRJRepositoryProvider.cs` class with a content like this:

 ```cs
 using System;